 Sexual harassment in the workplace is unfortunately an everyday occurrence in the United States.
 It can make the work environment a very uncomfortable place and can have a serious impact on work performance.
-Despite laws in place to prevent harassment, every year tens of thousands of sexual harassment charges are filed with the Equal Employment Opportunity Commission (EEOC) and various state agencies, including the California Department of Fair Employment and Housing.
+Despite laws in place to prevent harassment, every year employees file tens of thousands of sexual harassment charges with the Equal Employment Opportunity Commission (EEOC) and various state agencies, including the California Department of Fair Employment and Housing.

 Definition of Sexual Harassment